patrickkon/Stargaze/README.md

 Please refer to the README.md in k8s-emulator/

 ## Disclaimer
 As Stargaze is ongoing work, our emulation fidelity still requires significant improvement.
+Currently, our code is not production quality and is not fit for production use.
 For example, Stargaze does not currently emulate atmospheric attenuation beyond having a coarse-grain static threshold.
 These will be added incrementally.
 Please also consider contributing to Stargaze if you have an urgent feature request.
 Thank you for your patience!

 ## Contributing
 There's a lot more to build and we welcome all contributions!
 For a list of feature ideas, please contact @patrickkon directly!